ncatlab/nlab-content/pages/6/0/3/0/306/content.md

 ## Categories without subobject classifiers

-Having a subobject classifier is a vary strong property of a category and "most" categories don't have one.
+Having a subobject classifier is a very strong property of a category and "most" categories don't have one.

 For example, catgories with a terminal object can't have one if there are no morphism out of the terminal object.